MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 1. `T` Type Reference: The content type we are loading (in this case [**Texture2D**](xref:Microsoft.Xna.Framework.Graphics.Texture2D)).
 2. `assetName` Parameter: A string path that matches the content path of the asset to load.
 As mentioned in the [Understanding Content Paths](#understanding-content-paths) section, the content path is relative to the [**ContentManager.RootDirectory**](xref:Microsoft.Xna.Framework.Content.ContentManager.RootDirectory), minus the extension.
 Since we added our image to the *images* folder in the content project, the content path will be `"images/logo"`.

 If you run the game now, the image will be loaded as a texture, but all we'll see is the empty cornflower blue game window.
-This is because we're only loading it and not telling the game to draw it.
+This is because we are only loading it and not telling the game to draw it.

 ## Drawing a Texture